 Example of a cluster deployed with Kubeadm

 Furthermore, Kubeadm lets you choose the container runtime but to begin I recommend you to use Docker which is the one configured by default.
-This is useful for the beginners, who will be able to check the containers created by Kubernetes with docker commands.
+This is useful for beginners, who will be able to check the containers created by Kubernetes with docker commands.

 Kind is another tool to deploy a Kubernetes cluster locally.
 Its specificity is that the cluster will be deployed inside a Docker container.